-The UKCP09 predictions are the first attempt at regional-scale assessment of changes in the marine climate over the next century.
 There is broad confidence in the ability of the model to predict changes over the open shelf seas, though with some local uncertainties close to the shelf edge and in regions influenced by estuaries.
-The lack of confidence in the results arise from (1) this is the first and only prediction available, and (2) predictions particularly of the strength of stratification are determined by changes in regional meteorology, which is a challenging aspect of future climate projections.
+The lack of confidence in the results arises from predictions, particularly of the strength of stratification, being determined by changes in regional meteorology, which is a challenging aspect of future climate projections.
+While more simulations are appearing and our understanding of the climatic drivers is increasing, there is not yet a sufficient treatment of the uncertainty to raise confidence levels above those given in the 2010.